Axe historique: History

-The axis was extended again westwards along the Avenue de la Grande Armée, past the city boundary of Paris to La Défense.
+The axis was again extended westwards along the Avenue de la Grande Armée, past the city boundary of Paris to La Défense.
 This was originally a large junction, named for a statue commemorating the defence of Paris in the Franco-Prussian War.

 In the 1950s, the area around La Défense was marked out to become a new business district, and high-rise office buildings were built along the avenue.
 The axis found itself extended yet again, with ambitious projects for the western extremity of the modern plaza.

 It was not until the 1980s, under president François Mitterrand, that a project was initiated, with a modern 20th century version of the Arc de Triomphe.
 This is the work of Danish architect Johan Otto von Spreckelsen, La Grande Arche de la Fraternité (also known as simply La Grande Arche or L'Arche de la Défense), a monument to humanity and humanitarian ideals rather than militaristic victories.
 It was inaugurated in 1989.

 The network of railway lines and road tunnels beneath the elevated plaza of La Défense prevented the pillars supporting the arch from being exactly in line with the axis: it is slightly out of line, bending the axis should it be extended further to the west.
 From the roof of the Grande Arche, a second axis can be seen: the Tour Montparnasse stands exactly behind the Eiffel Tower.

 The Seine-Arche project is extending the historical axis to the west through the city of Nanterre, but with a slight curve.